nesi/snakemake_workshop/03_create_a_basic_workflow.md

 We will work in the `workflow` directory send all of our file outputs/results to the `results/` directory

 *See more information on the workflow structure that the Snakemake developers recommend [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility)*

+Create this file structure and our main Snakefile with:

 ```bash
 mkdir -p demo_workflow/{results,workflow/envs}